 Let’s say someone named Mark joins Google+ in 2011.
 He fills his profile with personal info, such as his birth date, job title, a list of places where he lived, and so on.
 In 2012, he changes his relationship status to ‘Married’ and invites his lovely wife Priscilla to join his ever-growing circle of friends on this still new social network.
 Mark makes certain parts of his profile private, allowing only his wife to see them.

-Time goes by, and one day in 2015 Priscilla signs up for an app using her Google+ credentials, thus also giving permission to access her profile information.
+Time goes by, and one day in 2015 Priscilla signs up for an app using her Google+ credentials, thus also permitting to access her profile information.
 Here’s where Google+ falters: due to the bug, app developers can now also access Mark’s private profile data, shared only with his wife.
 It will take 3 years for this issue to surface and maybe even more to learn just how much information has leaked to third parties.

 What kind of information could have leaked from Google+?